-The Agency shall classify the device in Class II (special controls) in order to provide reasonable assurance of the safety and effectiveness of the device.
+The Agency shall classify the instrument in Class II (special controls) in order to provide reasonable assurance of the safety and effectiveness of the instrument.

 System using the latest advances in ultrasound study, the energy released is accurate to the depth required.

 The emission is circular at 360 degrees in the form of thermal energy in the vaginal mucosa and muscle, stimulating the appropriate blade and muscle fibres in cell regeneration.